david-andrew/dewy-lang/README.md

 The project includes several test grammar/source file pairs in DewySpeak/tests/. e.g. an simple expression grammar/source could be run like so

-    $ ./dewy ../../tests/grammar3.dewy ../../tests/source3.dewy
+    $ ./dewy ../../tests/grammar8.dewy ../../tests/source8.dewy

-Note that the compiler-compiler is still buggy, and can/will crash on incorrect grammar specifications (though source files shouldn't be able to cause crashes).
-Additionally, the steps to build the parse-forest are still in development, so at the moment, the parser only outputs whether or not a given input source is valid for the given grammar (accept/reject).
+Note that the compiler-compiler is still in development, and can/will crash on incorrect grammar specifications (better error handling coming soon™), though source files shouldn't be able to cause crashes.

 ## Language Documentation
 Currently incomplete documentation is available at: https://david-andrew.github.io/dewy/